LeviMilli/LeviMilli/README.md

 - 🌱 I’m currently learning **More fullstack and web3**

-- 💬 Ask me about **Fullstack web development, gaming, web3, fitness**
+- 💬 Ask me about

+- **Fullstack web development
+- Gaming
+- -Web3 -
+- Fitness
+- -Pokemon**

 - 📫 How to reach me **levi.millikin@gmail.com**